gemc/docs/webPage/source/documentation/options.rst

 .. note::

  All command line options can be used in the gcard and viceversa.
 The command line will superseed the gcard.
+When doing so, the option multiplicity is reset (i.e. if SCALE_FIELD is used in the gcard and the command line, only the command line option will be used.

 .. note::

- All the options and simulation conditions are saved in the output stream.
+ All the options are saved in the output stream.